All of our content is written by humans, not robots. Learn More

 What Isn’t PII?

-Of course, not all information is PII in the first place.
+Of course, not all information is PII.
 If it won’t put people at risk of identity theft or compromise their privacy, like someone’s favorite color, it’s not PII.3

 How the GDPR Defines Personal Data